1. Drivers, car owners & crewmembers will conduct

 fight, Deliberate contact during caution laps or

-any employee or official to improper or abusive
+employee or official to improper or abusive language

-language or profane signs.
-Any person found with any
+discretion.
+Any person found with any weapon on him

-weapon on him or his vehicle is also subject to
+or his vehicle is also subject to arrest.
+Disorderly

 8. Any fines, suspensions, and/or protests must be